-Councillor Carr has two adult children and lives in Vancouver's West End with her husband Paul George.
-She has co-chaired the Canadian Women Voters' Congress non-partisan Women's Campaign School since 2009.
+Councillor Carr has two adult children, two young grandchildren, and lives in Vancouver's West End with her husband, Paul George.
+She loves to garden and share food with family and friends.